Music Technology I Honors (10th-12th, ½ year course)

 Music Technology provides students with a basic knowledge of music theory, notation and piano skills.
 They will also gain a basic knowledge of acoustics.
 Students will learn various technological applications in music.
 The technology lab allows students to engage their creative side.
 The software programs utilized in the course include Sibelius, Garage Band, Logic, Reason among others.
 Students will learn basic recording and production skills through a variety of projects.
 Musical experience is preferred, but not a prerequisite.
-See Mr. Blazer in room 324 or at firstname.lastname@example.org for approval.
+Please see Mr. Blazer in room 324 for any questions.

 Music Theory 1: Fundamentals of Musicianship